CBC or Complete blood count is a series of tests cried out on a blood sample that give information about the cells circulating within the blood.

 Automated methods for Complete Blood Count

 Automated methods include measurement of blood parameters in CBC by automated counters.
-Automated methods have an increased accuracy and speed and are being increasingly preferred over manual methods.
+Automated methods have increased accuracy and speed and are being increasingly preferred over manual methods.
 The automated counters may not be able to identify and categorize few abnormal cells, in which case the results need to be reviewed manually.

 Two major types are available